clef-lilas/clef-lilas.github.io/index.md

 ### Data Sets

-We publish two data sets to allow participants to train and compile their systems for the two platforms LIVIVO and GESIS Search: [https://th-koeln.sciebo.de/s/OBm0NLEwz1RYl9N](https://th-koeln.sciebo.de/s/OBm0NLEwz1RYl9N)
+We publish two datasets to allow participants to train and compile their systems for the two platforms [LIVIVO](https://www.livivo.de) and [GESIS Search](https://www.gesis.org/en).
+We offer a list of candidate documents and candidate research data for each query and seed document, respectively, so participants focus on the actual ranking approaches behind the ad-hoc search and recommendation task: [https://th-koeln.sciebo.de/s/OBm0NLEwz1RYl9N](https://th-koeln.sciebo.de/s/OBm0NLEwz1RYl9N)

 The data sets share a common struture: